 Pete Conway & Robbie Williams: Like Father Like Son

 Robbie Williams is recognised as one of the best selling music artists of all time, having sold 75 million records worldwide.
 Six of his albums are in the top 100 biggest selling records in the UK; four of which are in the top 60.
 But some of that magic may well have come from his dad.
-Pete Conway (Peter Williams) is Robbie’s father, who believes he saw the ‘X Factor’ in his son at an early age.
+Pete Conway (Peter Williams) who is Robbie’s father, and believes he saw the ‘X Factor’ in his son at an early age.

-Pete Conway is a comedian, singer and guest speaker, who first appeared on ‘New Faces’ in 1973.
+Peter Conway is a comedian, singer and guest speaker, who first appeared on ‘New Faces’ in 1973.
 This was a TV talent show of the time, similar to ‘Britain’s Got Talent’.
 Conway has worked with some of the best in live entertainment.
 Speaking to the Boundary Club at a recent event; he recalled being on the bill with the great Tommy Cooper (1921-1984).
 Working in the seaside resort of Skegness, for a summer season in the 70’s.

-Robbie’s Live Shows
+Robbie Williams: Live Shows

-Pete Conway Career Changes
+Pete Conway: Career Changes

 Conway’s heyday as a comedy entertainer, was very much in the old cabaret and social club scene; which reached its height in the 60’s & 70’s.
 Comicus has arranged several artists such as Mick Miller, Adger Brown, Adrian Walsh, Roy Walker and glam rock group Slade – all friends of Pete’s – for after dinner speaking and events.